holiday01/nvflare-model/README.md

 In three exmples, there were different methods for loading data.

 `timm_fastaiCXR-nvflare`
-Fastai在dataloader與data transfrom，Timm架設pre-trained模型。
+Fastai在dataloader與data transfrom，Timm架設pre-trained模型。 <br>
-In this example, we used the Fastai to load and transform data, and the pre-trained model was from the timm.
+In this example, we used the Fastai to load and transform data, and the pre-trained model was from the timm. <br>

 `fastai_mnist`
-In this example, we used the Fastai to load and transform data, and the pre-trained model was from the timm.
+In this example, we used the Fastai to load and transform data, and the pre-trained model was from the timm. <br>
-And, the example used the fastai for training the models and evaluated the global/local models.
+And, the example used the fastai for training the models and evaluated the global/local models. <br>

 `fastai_dicom`
-In this example, we used the Fastai to load and transform data, and the pre-trained model was from the timm.
+In this example, we used the Fastai to load and transform data, and the pre-trained model was from the timm. <br>
-And, the example used the fastai for training the models and evaluated the global/local models.
+And, the example used the fastai for training the models and evaluated the global/local models.  <br>